|

 to attack the American forces and will all die an honorable death.
 Each

-which began about 400 yards from the American position.
-About 0500 hours
+which began about 400 yards from the American position, and at about five in the morning

-casualties on the enemy, but still the Japanese advanced and soon were
+casualties on the enemy but the Japanese continued to advance and soon were

 inside the foxhole perimeter.